Screen, Cache, and Match: A Training-Free Causality-Consistent Reference Frame Framework for Human Animation: Abstract

 \section{Abstract}

 Human animation aims to generate temporally coherent and visually consistent videos over long sequences, yet modeling long-range dependencies while preserving frame quality remains challenging.
-Inspired by the human ability to leverage past observations for interpreting ongoing actions, we propose FrameCache, a training-free three-stage framework consisting of Screen, Cache, and Match.
-In the Screen stage, a multi-dimensional, quality-aware mechanism with adaptive thresholds dynamically selects informative frames; the Cache stage maintains a reference pool using a dynamic replacement–hit strategy, preserving both diversity and relevance; and the Match stage extracts behavioral features to perform motion-consistent reference matching for coherent animation guidance.
-Extensive experiments on standard benchmarks demonstrate that FrameCache consistently improves temporal coherence and visual stability while integrating seamlessly with diverse baselines.
-Despite these encouraging results, further analysis reveals that its effectiveness depends on baseline temporal reasoning and real–synthetic consistency, motivating future work on compatibility conditions and adaptive cache mechanisms.
+Inspired by the human ability to leverage past observations for interpreting ongoing actions, we propose FrameCache, a training-free, causality-consistent reference frame framework.
+FrameCache explicitly converts historical generation results into causal guidance through two complementary mechanisms.
+First, at the reference level, a novel Screen-Cache-Match (SCM) strategy constructs a dynamic, high-quality reference memory, ensuring motion-consistent appearance guidance to reduce identity drift.
+Second, at the generative level, a Trajectory-Aware Autoregressive Generation (TAAG) mechanism aligns denoising trajectories across adjacent video chunks.
+This is achieved through an overlap-aware latent propagation and a dual-domain fusion strategy that seamlessly blends low-frequency structural layouts with high-frequency textural details.
+Extensive experiments on standard benchmarks demonstrate that FrameCache consistently improves temporal coherence and visual stability while integrating seamlessly with diverse diffusion baselines.
 Code will be made publicly available.

-\section{INTRODUCTION}
+\section{Introduction}

 Character animation is a central direction in generative artificial intelligence, aiming to synthesize realistic and high-quality video sequences from reference images and target pose sequences.
 Beyond visual fidelity, these techniques have significant potential in robotics and human–robot interaction (HRI), supporting applications such as teleoperation, embodied avatars, collaborative robot learning, and digital twins~\cite{2017Realtime}.
-Recent advances are largely driven by diffusion-based frameworks~\cite{ho2020denoising,zhu2024champ,wang2024disco,hu2023animateanyone,hu2025animate,karras2023dreampose}, which leverage latent diffusion models with conditional guidance to improve appearance consistency, motion stability, and generalization across diverse characters.
+Recent advances are largely driven by diffusion-based frameworks~\cite{ho2020denoising,zhu2024champ,wang2024disco,hu2023animateanyone,hu2025animate,karras2023dreampose,tan2025animate,tu2025flashportrait,zhang2025flexiact,hong2025free}, which leverage latent diffusion models with conditional guidance to improve appearance consistency, motion stability, and generalization across diverse characters.
 These methods have demonstrated remarkable progress in short-sequence animation generation, setting the foundation for long-horizon tasks in real-world interactive scenarios.